 Online usage tracks similarly among the 15 community types.
 According to Simmons Consumer Research data from July to December 2017, 45 percent of Americans on average went online at home more than 25 times in a given week.
 (Hispanic Centers were the notable exception with 38 percent logging on that much.)
 About 17 percent spent one to four hours online at home (but not on email) and 15 percent spent five to nine hours online in their homes in a typical week.

-In bleaker news, 15 percent of people across community types say they had a negative experience with online info about them while 38 percent say they know people who have had a negative experience.
-The outlier in this data is LDS enclaves, made up of large numbers of people of Mormon faith.
+In bleaker news, 15 percent of people across community types said they had a negative experience with online info about them while 38 percent said they know people who have had a negative experience.
+The outlier in this data is LDS Enclaves, made up of large numbers of people of Mormon faith.
 Here 46 percent say they know people who have had a negative experience with their personal info online.
 The close-knit nature of these communities may help them spread the word faster; their underrepresented religion could make them a target online.